December 11, 2019

 The chief educational officer in each state selects the delegates after nomination by teachers and principals.
 This year’s delegates were designated by Dr. Matthew L. Blomstedt, Commissioner of Education.

 While in Washington D.C. the student delegates attend meetings and briefings with senators, members of the House of Representatives, Congressional staff, the president, a justice of the Supreme Court, leaders of cabinet agencies, an ambassador to the United States, and senior members of the national media.
-The students will also tour many of the national monuments and several museums and they will stay at the historic Mayflower Hotel in downtown Washington, D.C.
+The students will also tour many of the national monuments and several museums on their trip.

 Public Information Officer, Nebraska Department of Education